 - health inequalities

-- population and disease-related cohorts.
+- population and disease-related cohorts relevant to the above science areas

 While continuing to support research that focuses on key organs and systems, as well as on population-based research, we have identified key challenges that can only be met with a more integrated approach across our portfolio.